EngineeringLast Updated Jan 2, 20258 min read

 Code signing best practices

-Here are some code signing best practices to ensure your application code is secure.
+Here are some code signing best practices that will help you keep your application code secure.

 Keep private keys secure

-A significant security threat occurs when a code signing private key gets exposed, lost, or compromised.
-Compromised keys grant hackers and malicious users a lot of power.
+When a code signing private key gets exposed, lost, or compromised, you are vulnerable to significant security threats.
+Compromised keys can grant hackers and malicious users a lot of power.
 These code signing certificate keys are also in demand on the dark web.

 Use strict access roles and permissions